SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After you explore this fantastic area of the park, you'll continue to Inspiration Point, which offers stunning views of Yosemite Valley.
 From there, you will continue to Yosemite Valley, where you will get to spend the rest of your stay exploring as you wish.

-Accommodations are not included, so make sure to book a room at one of the Yosemite Valley hotels or campsites (learn more here).
+Admission to the park is included, but accommodations are not, so make sure to book a room at one of the Yosemite Valley hotels or campsites (learn more here).

 >> Find out more about this two-day tour option